 Another garden I really like is the Herb Garden.
 I love gardening at home so it was fun picking out the plants I had grown before and seeing others that I’d like to try growing in the future.
 They have everything from common plants like basil and sage to an allspice tree which I don’t think I’ve seen before.

 My absolute favorite though is the cactus and succulent garden.
 They even have a patch of carrion plants.
 I was too excited about those though, and forgot to take a picture.
 Which is a bit sad because it has flowers as big across as your hand (your whole hand, not just your palm) that are so heavy they lay on the ground next to the plant.
 However, it is in the far left of the picture below.
 Too bad you can’t really see it!

-The gardens are open everyday from 7 am to 5pm.
-If you visit early or at lunch time I reccomend bringing a meal and picnicing, there are lots of benches and little tables throughout.
+The Florida Botanical Gardens are open every day from 7 am to 5 pm.
+If you visit early or at lunchtime I recommend bringing a meal and picnicking, there are lots of benches and little tables throughout.
 It’s even a great place just to stop in and relax between more arduous adventures.
 One thing I am looking forward to that I haven’t experienced yet – they have a Holiday Lights in the Garden event that I can’t wait to see.
 It runs from November 29th to January 24th from 5:50 to 9:30.
 There is a suggested donation of $5 – I’m betting it will be worth every penny.